boydlm/RatTracker/README.md

 ![aws-rat](https://github.com/boydlm/RatTracker/assets/114845124/91b71a12-5548-44ac-9070-92fa6343a214)

 ## AWS Amplify
-AWS Amplify - a fully-managed CI/CD and hosting service.
+A fully-managed CI/CD and hosting service.
 In using Amplify, any code changes the developer makes are automatically deployed.

 ## API Gateway
-API Gateway - the entry-point for API calls that executes functions on Lambda.
+The entry-point for API calls that executes functions on Lambda.

 ## AWS Lambda
-AWS Lambda - a serverless compute service used to query DynamoDB.
+A serverless compute service used to query DynamoDB.

 ## AWS DynamoDB
-AWS DynamoDB - a fully managed, scalable, NoSQL database used to store rat sightings.
+A fully managed, scalable, NoSQL database used to store rat sightings.